DisCoTec/discotec.github.io/2025/dais.md

 ### Publication

 Publication of proceedings is coordinated among the three DisCoTec conferences (see the [Conferences](conferences) page for details).
-The FORTE proceedings will comprise accepted submissions from __all__ categories.
+The DAIS proceedings will comprise accepted submissions from __all__ categories.

 The conference proceedings, formed by accepted submissions from __any__ category, will be published by Springer as an LNCS-IFIP volume.